POD-Galerkin

 Instead of using $(u,p)$ in our scheme as before

 $$\begin{equation*} \nu (\nabla u, \nabla v) + ((u \cdot \nabla) u,v) - (p, \nabla \cdot v) - (q, \nabla \cdot u) + 10^{-10} (p, q) =0, \textrm{in } \Omega, \end{equation*}$$we replace them by $(\overline{u}+ \sum_{j=1}^N \alpha^k_j \Phi_j,\overline{p} + \sum_{j=1}^N \beta^k_j \Psi_j)$ and $(v,q)$ by $(\Phi_i,\Psi_i)$.
+We use the POD on the fluctuations to enhance the role of the snapshot correlation matrix.
 Thus, we get:

-$$\begin{align*} & \nu (\nabla \overline{u}, \nabla \Phi_i) + \nu ( \sum_{j=1}^N \alpha^k_j \nabla \Phi_j, \nabla \Phi_i)\\ & \quad \quad \quad + (\overline{u} \cdot \nabla \overline{u},\Phi_i) + (\overline{u} \cdot \sum_{j=1}^N \alpha^k_j \nabla \Phi_j,\Phi_i) + (\sum_{j=1}^N \alpha^{k}_j \Phi_j \cdot \nabla \overline{u},\Phi_i) + (\sum_{r=1}^N \alpha^{k-1}_r \Phi_r \cdot \sum_{j=1}^N \alpha^k_j \nabla \Phi_j,\Phi_i) \\ & \quad \quad \quad - (\overline{p}, \nabla \cdot \Phi_i) - (\sum_{j=1}^N \beta^k_j \Psi_j, \nabla \cdot \Phi_i)- (\Psi_i, \nabla \cdot \overline{u}) - (\Psi_i, \sum_{j=1}^N \alpha^k_j \nabla \cdot \Phi_j) + 10^{-10} (\overline{p}, \Psi_i) + 10^{-10} (\sum_{j=1}^N \beta^k_j \Psi_j, \Psi_i) =0, \textrm{in } \Omega. \end{align*}$$Since $\nabla \cdot u^k=0$, the reduced basis functions $(\Phi_i)_{i=1,\dots,N}$ belongs to $V^N \subset V_{div}:=\{v \in V, \nabla \cdot v=0\}$ and $(\Psi_i)_{i=1,\dots,N}$ is of average equal to $0$.
+$$\begin{align*} & \nu (\nabla \overline{u}, \nabla \Phi_i) + \nu ( \sum_{j=1}^N \alpha^k_j \nabla \Phi_j, \nabla \Phi_i)\\ & \quad \quad \quad + (\overline{u} \cdot \nabla \overline{u},\Phi_i) + (\overline{u} \cdot \sum_{j=1}^N \alpha^k_j \nabla \Phi_j,\Phi_i) + (\sum_{j=1}^N \alpha^{k}_j \Phi_j \cdot \nabla \overline{u},\Phi_i) + (\sum_{r=1}^N \alpha^{k-1}_r \Phi_r \cdot \sum_{j=1}^N \alpha^k_j \nabla \Phi_j,\Phi_i) \\ & \quad \quad \quad - (\overline{p}, \nabla \cdot \Phi_i) - (\sum_{j=1}^N \beta^k_j \Psi_j, \nabla \cdot \Phi_i)- (\Psi_i, \nabla \cdot \overline{u}) - (\Psi_i, \sum_{j=1}^N \alpha^k_j \nabla \cdot \Phi_j) + 10^{-10} (\overline{p}, \Psi_i) + 10^{-10} (\sum_{j=1}^N \beta^k_j \Psi_j, \Psi_i) =0, \textrm{in } \Omega. \end{align*}$$Since $\nabla \cdot u^k=0$, the reduced basis functions $(\Phi_i)_{i=1,\dots,N}$ belongs to $V_N \subset V_{div}:=\{v \in V, \nabla \cdot v=0\}$ and $(\Psi_i)_{i=1,\dots,N}$ is of average equal to $0$.
 Therefore it gives

 $$\begin{equation*} \nu (\nabla \overline{u}, \nabla \Phi_i) + \nu \sum_{j=1}^N \alpha^k_j ( \nabla \Phi_j, \nabla \Phi_i)+(\overline{u} \cdot \nabla \overline{u},\Phi_i) + \sum_{j=1}^N \alpha^k_j (\overline{u} \cdot \nabla \Phi_j,\Phi_i) + \sum_{j=1}^N \alpha^{k}_j ( \Phi_j \cdot \nabla \overline{u},\Phi_i) + \sum_{j=1}^N \sum_{r=1}^N \alpha^k_j \alpha^{k-1}_r (\Phi_r \cdot \nabla \Phi_j,\Phi_i) =0, \textrm{in } \Omega. \end{equation*}$$We remark that we do not need to generate the reduced basis for the pressure, and that we obtain three kind of terms: